AdaCore/spark2014/docs/lrm/source/packages.rst

   * Effective_Writes - every update of the external state has an externally observable effect.

-  * Effective_Reads - every read of the external state has an externall observable effect.
+  * Effective_Reads - every read of the external state has an externally observable effect.

 These properties may be specified for a Volatile variable as Boolean aspects or